Where is the Pacuare Lodge located?

 Is internet service available at the lodge?

-Yes, we have free WIFI available at the reception area.
-However, due to our remoteness the internet connection might go offline suddenly.
+Yes, we have free WIFI available in our suites, reception area & restaurant.
+Please consider that due to our remoteness our internet connection might be unstable in occassions.

 Are your facilities non- smoking?